Definition Of Burn

-Thermal burns are caused by an external heat source such as fire or hot liquids in direct contact with the skin, causing tissue cell death or charring.
+Thermal burns: These burns are caused by an external heat source such as fire or hot liquids in direct contact with the skin, causing tissue cell death or charring.

-Electrical burns happen when the body makes contact with an electric current.
+Electrical burns: These burns happen when the body makes contact with an electric current.
 Electrical burns can be more extensive than what is seen externally, often affecting internal tissues and muscles.

-Radiation dermatitis is a type of dermatitis resulting from exposure of the skin, eyes, or internal organs to types of radiation.
+Radiation dermatitis burns: This burn is a type of dermatitis resulting from exposure of the skin, eyes, or internal organs to types of radiation.
 Causes include exposure from sources such as Cobalt therapy, fluoroscopy, welding arcs, sun exposure, and tanning bed lights.